 While staying in an underwater home is the owner’s choice, it’s important not to delay the inevitable.
 If people’s financial positions worsen, say due to a job loss or an illness, they’ll be thrust deeper into their debt problems.
 Thus, they live under constant stress because of the risks inherent to their choices.

-Consulting with an experienced New York bankruptcy attorney is about easing the burdens of the present to ease the burdens of the future.
+Consulting with an experienced bankruptcy attorney brooklyn ny is about easing the burdens of the present to ease the burdens of the future.
 Turning that around, that means staying and paying means spending more money now to spend more money later, though the stress comes free.

 For more questions about bankruptcy, the automatic stay, effective strategies for dealing with foreclosure, and protecting your assets in bankruptcy please feel free to contact experienced Brooklyn bankruptcy attorney Bruce Weiner for a free initial consultation.